yannicksongmy/client-server-programming-with-grpc/README.md

 # client-server-programming-with-grpc

-gRPC is a high performance open-source framework developed by Google that allow clients to interact with servers via a remote procedure call (RPC) interface.
+gRPC is a high performance open-source framework developed by Google that allows clients to interact with servers via a remote procedure call (RPC) interface.

 The main advantage of gRPC is that it allows communication between different languages (interoperability).